tock/tock/boards/litex_sim/README.md

 - using the included [lx_sim.py](https://github.com/enjoy-digital/litex/blob/444a605deae6a561dbe2c49bf3062eae6f3cd887/litex/tools/litex_sim.py)
 - built around a VexRiscv-CPU
 - featuring a TIMER0 with 64-bit wide hardware uptime
-- along with the folling configuration options:
+- along with the following configuration options:

   ```
   --csr-data-width=32